3. Sequential and other types in Python#

 return curmin

-Author some basic versions (using the for loop) of the built-in max, sum, any, and all functions.
+Using the for loop, author some basic versions of the built-in max, sum, any, and all functions.

-(*) The glob function in the glob module can be used to list all files in a given directory whose names match a specific wildcard, e.g., glob.glob("~/Music/*.mp3") ("~" points to the current user’s home directory, see Section 13.6.1).
-Moreover, getsize from the os.path module returns the size of a given file, in bytes.
+(*) The glob function in the glob module lists all files in a given directory whose names match a specific wildcard, e.g., glob.glob("~/Music/*.mp3") gives the list of MP3 files in the current user’s home directory; see Section 13.6.1.
+Moreover, getsize from the os.path module returns the size of a file, in bytes.
 Compose a function that determines the total size of all the files in a given directory.

-We can create many variables in one line of code by using the syntax tuple_of_ids = iterable_object, which unpacks the iterable:
+We can create many variables in one line of code by using the syntax tuple_of_ids = iterable_object, which unpacks the iterable object on the right side of the assignment operator:

 a, b, c = [1, "two", [3, 3j, "three"]]